verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] Last year, I was feeling cosmic nudges towards deconstructing,
 - [ ] are you watching anything good at the moment?
 - [ ] Draw in and expel the morning air
+- [ ] and I will not take it personally or send passive-aggressive energy your way.